Turning insight into action: How Lyreco built a daily discipline of journey management

 With this mindset, Lyreco rebuilt its approach around a single, universal journey framework — simple, visual, and tied to OKRs, KPIs, and clear definitions of success.
 “It’s easy for everyone to understand,” she emphasized.
 “It’s one shared framework, visible to all.”

-But the framework itself wasn’t a cure-all; the real shift came from ownership.
-Rather than mandating solutions from headquarters, Lyreco empowered each country to activate the framework locally.
-“The group sets the framework, but the countries drive all of the actions,” Aude Jacquemin explained.
-“This avoids the copy-and-paste trap and ensures better adoption.”
+But the framework itself wasn't a magic bullet; the real change lies in ownership.
+Rather than imposing solutions from headquarters, Lyreco empowers each country to implement the framework locally.
+"The group defines the framework, but the countries drive all the actions," explains Aude Jacquemin.
+"This avoids the trap of simply copying and pasting and ensures better adoption."

-With shared ownership came slow but steady cultural change.
-“Initially, each department prefers to maintain control: ‘It’s my scope, my habits, I’m the expert.’
-But when we put the customer journey at the center, discussions shift from a defensive reflex to a collaborative one,” Aude Jacquemin shared.
-“Teams no longer think, ‘It’s your CX tool,’ but instead ask, ‘How do we get together?
-How can I contribute?”
+Sharing responsibilities leads to a slow but steady cultural shift.
+“Initially, each department prefers to maintain control: ‘This is my area, my habits, I’m the expert.’
+But when we place the customer journey at the heart of our concerns, discussions shift from a defensive attitude to a collaborative approach,” explains Aude Jacquemin.
+“Teams no longer think, ‘This is your customer experience tool,’ but instead ask themselves, ‘How can we collaborate?
+How can I contribute?’”

 Real-world proof

-Aude Jacquemin illustrated the power of this new operating model with a concrete example: customer onboarding.
-At first, teams approached the issue purely as a tooling problem — adding fields, fixing bugs, adjusting screens.
-None of it worked.
-“Still so many customer care tickets, still confusion, still a high abandonment rate,” she said.
+Aude Jacquemin illustrated the power of this new operational model with a concrete example: customer onboarding.
+Initially, the teams approached the problem solely from a tool perspective: adding fields, fixing bugs, and adjusting screens.

-To embed this work into the organization, Lyreco introduced quarterly journey performance reviews that consolidated insights and action plans.
+To integrate this work within the organization, Lyreco initiated quarterly performance reviews, which helped consolidate lessons learned and action plans.

-The difference was immediate and unmistakable.
-“It’s no longer a pile of data.
-Now it’s a decision-making ritual,” said Aude Jacquemin.
-This body is being built with the contributing countries.
+This shift in perspective led to new discussions and viewpoints.
+“It’s no longer just a collection of data.
+It has become a genuine decision-making process,” explains Aude Jacquemin.
+This body is being built in collaboration with the contributing countries.

 Overcoming obstacles, one step at a time